 Uniquekey is a set of one or more fields/columns of a table that uniquely identify a record in database table.
 It is like Primary key but it can accept only one null value and it can not have duplicate values.
 For more help refer the article Difference between primary key and unique key.

 Foreign Key is a field in database table that is Primary key in another table.
 It can accept multiple null, duplicate values.
 For more help refer the article Difference between primary key and foreign key.

 Example : We can have a DeptID column in the Employee table which is pointing to DeptID column in a department table where it a primary key.

-CREATE TABLE Department ( DeptID int PRIMARY KEY, Name varchar (50) NOT NULL, Address varchar (200) NOT NULL, ) CREATE TABLE Student ( ID int PRIMARY KEY, RollNo varchar(10) NOT NULL, Name varchar(50) NOT NULL, EnrollNo varchar(50) UNIQUE, Address varchar(200) NOT NULL, DeptID int FOREIGN KEY REFERENCES Department(DeptID) )
+--Department Table CREATE TABLE Department ( DeptID int PRIMARY KEY, --primary key Name varchar (50) NOT NULL, Address varchar (200) NOT NULL ) --Student Table CREATE TABLE Student ( ID int PRIMARY KEY, --primary key RollNo varchar(10) NOT NULL, Name varchar(50) NOT NULL, EnrollNo varchar(50) UNIQUE, --unique key Address varchar(200) NOT NULL, DeptID int FOREIGN KEY REFERENCES Department(DeptID) --foreign key )

 Practically in database, we have only three types of keys Primary Key, Unique Key and Foreign Key.
-Other types of keys are only concepts of RDBMS that we need to know.
+Other types of keys are only concepts of RDBMS which you should know.

 In this article I try to explain types of keys in SQL Server with example.
 I hope after reading this article you will be aware of keys in SQL Server.
 I would like to have feedback from my blog readers.
 Please post your feedback, question, or comments about this article.